-- 3. Highlight the 'REF' field, and press - 4.
-Enter a reference waypoint name (or leave the field blank to use your present position), and press enter . - 5.
+- 1. From the waypoint definition page, highlight 'NEW?', and press - 2.
+Enter a waypoint name, and press ENTER . - 3.
+Highlight the 'REF' field, and press - 4.
+Enter a reference waypoint name (or leave the field blank to use your present position), and press - 5.
 Enter the bearing and distance of your new waypoint from the reference waypoint. - 6.
-Press (ENTER to confirm the 'DONE?' prompt.
+Press ENTER to confirm the 'DONE?' prompt.